LogtalkDotOrg/logtalk3/contributions/NOTES.md

 usage and distributions conditions.

-The `contributions/loader.lgt` file loads all contributions and is mainly used when generating the XHTML documentation by follwing the
+The `contributions/loader.lgt` file loads all contributions and is mainly used when generating the XHTML documentation by following the
 steps:

 (1) Load all contributions using the query: